bioc/PoDCall/README.md

 can optionally be written to file automatically by the main workflow function.
 PoDCall also offers functionality for plotting, both individual wells and multiple well plots.
-Plots for individual wells can be made and saved as .pdf-files as part of the main workflow function, or by calling the various plotting functions individually.
+Plots for individual wells can be made and saved as .pdf-files as part of the main workflow function `podcallDdpcr()`, or by calling the various plotting functions individually.

 ## Gaussian Mixture Models